 Mediation is where space is created and the dust is swept away.
 Where past and future are reduced into the present moment and the only thing left is the energy of life and abundant possibility.

-The past or future do not really exist, so it only makes sense that the most productive place for the mind to implicate positive outcome is the moment itself.
-Meditation provides the ideal conditions for intentions to manifest into real outcome.
+The past or future do not really exist, so it only makes sense that the most productive place for the mind to implicate a positive outcome is the moment itself.
+Meditation provides the ideal conditions for intentions to manifest into a real outcome.

 Here are some ways to get the best out of positive affirmation meditation.

 The first few minutes after waking up in the morning is a very special time – this is when the mind is most receptive to influence.
 So it is very important to be intentional with where your attention is being placed and the thoughts you are bringing into the day.

 If you are rushing out of bed after a buzzing alarm and already thinking about how difficult the day will be, you will notice that the hours that follow will usually be hectic and slightly frantic.

 This is why the morning routine is the best place to incorporate positive affirmations.
 First thing in the morning and right before your meditation is the perfect time to implement confident and positive language into your psyche.
 This will translate into a calm, controlled, and productive day.